-This point is probably the biggest misunderstanding.
+This point is probably the most significant misunderstanding.

 By the way, I like the employer’s requirements: “You need to know Photoshop, Illustrator and Corel” 🙂 But let’s go back to the topic.
 When I work as a PHP developer, I don’t care to learn C ++.
-It’s not my story and I do not care at all.
+It’s not my story, and I do not care at all.
 When someone comes up with the question “do you know how to issue the invoice?”
-You can say “I like cake” and nothing special will happen, your earnings will not change.
-Unless the question came from the boss.
+You can say “I like cake” and nothing special will happen, your earnings will not change, unless the question came from the boss.

 I want to work only with the ones I want to work with

 Or better with no one… Anyway, at first, you probably will not even have to refuse to serve anyone.
 Why would someone even hire you?
-At this point, it starts to come to you, that would be probably better to buy these 5 books about marketing and acquiring customers.
+At this point, it starts to come to you, that would be probably better to buy these five books about marketing and acquiring customers.

 I want to be my master and ruler

 Do you know who is?
-The guy who’s from 8 in the morning gathering at the off-licence .
+The guy who’s from 8 in the morning gathering at the off-licence.
 Nobody tells him what to do and where to go.
-Let me tell you, as a freelancer, you won’t have a problem what to do with your free time.
+Let me tell you, as a freelancer; you won’t have a problem what to do with your free time.
 Because you won’t have it at all